 When working as a Junior Product Designer, the quality of the execution is a big focus, designs specs are the ‘holy grail’ of a designer’s work.
 At this level, talent may have had a part in the design and execution.

 At the mid to senior level, Product Designers come up with ideas, get involved in research and strategy.
-At this stage, it’s important to distinguish between soft skills versus hard skills.
+When discussing levels, it’s important to distinguish between soft skills versus hard skills.
 Junior Designers focus on developing soft skills, gaining hard skills with cross-function teams.

 Orezi said she ‘felt a shift’ in her confidence as she gained experience, describing it as ‘an assertion of who you are as a designer.’
-With confidence, seasoned designers know how to bring those skills into strategic thinking, understanding how they can help build products in select spaces.
+With confidence, seasoned designers know how to bring those skills into strategic thinking, so they understand how to build products in select spaces.

 Fifi added that understanding your strengths and weaknesses is key and the ability to leverage others’ skills.
-The panel agreed that influence becomes a big part of the role of a senior designer.
+Consequently, influence becomes a big part of the role of a senior designer.
 The ability to influence people that aren’t just Designers or Direct Engineers, but also working with Product Managers and other people across the organisation, getting them to believe in your vision and your ideas are essential.
-This isn’t something that can be learned overnight, it’s something designers develop over the years.
+In other words, this isn’t something that can be learned overnight, it’s something designers develop over the years.

 Elliot said his journey was similar.
 He chose to focus more on his craft as his career progressed.
 By polishing his execution and delivering really good content, using more insights, representing his decisions better and getting more feedback, he grew, shaping future experiences.